-In July 2014, in preparation for the admission to AIM, Nicholas Jeffery and Ajay Chowdhury were appointed as Non-Executive Directors.
-Both Mr. Jeffery and Mr. Chowdhury have substantial experience in the digital retail, online and mobile industries.
-Mr. Jeffery is Group Enterprise Director and Executive Board Director at Vodafone and Mr. Chowdhury is Partner and Managing Director of BCG Digital Ventures and was previously CEO of Seatwave, CEO and Executive Chairman of ComQi and Chairman of Shazam.
-In November 2014, Mr. Drummond stepped down from the role of Chairman to focus on other business interests and John Pearson was appointed.
-We would like to thank Mr. Drummond for the enormous contribution he has made to FAIRFX over the years and continues to make as a shareholder.
-Mr. Pearson has considerable experience in the digital, media and broadcast industries.
+In November 2014, Jason Drummond stepped down from the role of Chairman to focus on other business interests and John Pearson was appointed.
+We would like to thank Jason for the enormous contribution he has made to FAIRFX over the years.
+John Pearson has considerable experience in the digital, media and broadcast industries.
 Most significantly, he was co-founder and CEO of Virgin Radio for 13 years and Chairman of Shazam Entertainment for 8 years and this background is extremely relevant to the marketing-led growth phase that FAIRFX is now undergoing.